"If you do not change direction, you may end up where you are heading."

 Navigation

-Going into unknown territory means you need to know how to find your way.
-The Mature Warrior can orient himself even when he's lost.
-He figures out where he is in unfamiliar situations and helps the people around him do the same.
-His navigation is part practical skill and part deeper knowing about direction and purpose.
+Going into unknown territory means a man must know how to find his way.
+The Mature Warrior knows how to orient himself even when lost.
+He figures out where he is by the stars, cardinal directions, or his strong internal compass.
+He is able to locate himself through myth and story, in his own inner knowing, in the reflections of his peers.
+In unfamiliar situations he helps the people around him do the same.
+His navigation blends practical skill with a deep sense of direction and purpose.

-The Orphan is lost and can't find his way.
+The Orphan is lost and cannot find his way.
 The Homebody never ventures far enough to need navigation.
 The Mature Warrior navigates unfamiliar territory and helps others do the same.

 Navigation requires six capacities: